-When buying a pre-construction condo, many agents will include an assignment clause in an investor’s purchasing agreement which basically says, “you can sell your property prior to or during the occupancy phase without actually having to close the register (for a nominal fee).”
-While this assignment clause might seem like a solid back-up plan, as an investor, there are a number of reasons why you should avoid enacting this clause and choose instead to rent for at least one year post-occupancy.
+When buying a pre-construction condo many agents will include an assignment clause in an investor’s purchasing agreement which basically says, “you can sell your property prior to or during the occupancy phase without actually having to close the register (for a nominal fee).”
+While this assignment clause might seem like a solid back-up plan, as an investor, there are a number of reasons why you should avoid enacting this pre-construction condo assignment clause and choose instead to rent for at least one year post-occupancy.

-After construction, it’s not abnormal for investors who are misguided by their agents (or want to cash out quickly) to sell at occupancy.
+After construction it’s not abnormal for investors who are misguided by their agents (or want to cash out quickly) to sell their pre-construction condo at occupancy.
 What this does is create a massive amount of inventory in a building, which means buyers have more choice at a time when the building is in less than tip-top shape.
-This inventory surge serves to lower bids even further, driving down the selling price and diminishing profits.
+This inventory surge serves to lower bids even further, driving down the selling price and diminishing investor profits.

 While that temptress assignment clause might seem like a good idea at the time of occupancy, in the long run it’s best to hold onto your property for at least one year before negotiating a sale.
 At this point the building will be in fine form with a well-developed reputation, there will be less inventory for buyers to choose from, you’ll have a year’s worth of rental income and you’ll have cashed in on some well-deserved tax cuts and rebates.
 The amount you’ll gain by holding your property for (at least) another 365 days is soo worth the pay-out.

 If you’re thinking about investing you definitely want to check out our Guide to Investing in Toronto Real Estate for everything you need to know.
 Don’t forget to sign up as an Insider.
-Our Insiders receive Platinum first access to the hottest and most lucrative pre-construction opportunities in Toronto.
+Our Insiders receive Platinum Access to the hottest and most lucrative pre-construction condo opportunities in Toronto.